timsaucer/timsaucer.github.io/_posts/2021-04-26-running-ttrpg-for-kids-aged-7-to-12.md

 		-   How does your character feel about what just happened or what do they want to know?
 		-   What does your character want to do in response?
 		-   What is your character actually doing?
--   The desire better skills performance are interested in group games and activities.
+-   They desire better skills performance are interested in group games and activities.
 	-   A lot of times kids in this groups see their dice rolls as a reflection of their own abilities.
 In fact, many times at the end of a session when I ask what they are most proud of doing themselves they tell me about a certain roll.
 	-   Advice: Give them *many* opportunities to roll dice and show off their cool abilities, even if it doesn't drive the story forward.
 They will enjoy it.
 -   They want everyone to obey stated rules and regulations.